Few-Shot Object Detection: A Comprehensive Survey: Transfer Learning

 \subsection{Modifications of the Region Proposal Network}

-For the very few-shot setting, where the number of instances $K$ for novel categories $\Cnovel$ is very low, the region proposal network (RPN) was identified as a key source for errors \cite{CooperatingRPNs-arxiv2020}.
-For example if the detector must learn to detect a category from a single example, the detector can model the categories' variation only by proposing multiple regions of interest (RoIs) that match the object's ground truth, which is similar to random cropping augmentation, as shown in \cite{FSCE_FSOD-cvpr2021} (see \autoref{subsec:tl:increase_variance}).
+For the very few-shot setting, where the number of instances $K$ for novel categories $\Cnovel$ is very low, the region proposal network (RPN) was identified as a key source for errors~\cite{CooperatingRPNs-arxiv2020}.
+For example, if the detector must learn to detect a category from a single example, the detector can model the categories' variation only by proposing multiple regions of interest (RoIs) that match the object's ground truth, which is similar to random cropping augmentation, as shown in \cite{FSCE_FSOD-cvpr2021} (see \autoref{subsec:tl:increase_variance}).
 If the RPN misses even one of these RoIs, the performance on this novel category may drop noticeably.
 Therefore, Zhang \etal~\cite{CooperatingRPNs-arxiv2020} (CoRPN) modify the RPN, by replacing the single binary foreground classifier in the RPN with $M$ binary classifiers.
-The goal is that a least one classifier identifies the relevant RoI as foreground.
-By two loss terms, the $M$ binary classifiers are trained to be distinct, but also to be cooperative in order to avoid missing too many boxes.
-As in TFA~\cite{TFA-icml2020}, in the second training phase, the weights of the RPN are frozen.
+The goal is that at least one classifier identifies the relevant RoI as foreground.
+Vu \etal~\cite{FORD+BL-imavis2022} (FORD+BL) added an atrous spatial pyramid pooling (ASPP) \cite{ASPP-eccv2018} context module before the RPN to increase its receptive field.
+This helps in identifying relevant RoI as foreground.

+As in TFA~\cite{TFA-icml2020}, in the second training phase, the weights of the RPN are frozen in many transfer learning approaches.
 Fan \etal~\cite{RetentiveRCNN-cvpr2021} (Retentive R-CNN) observed that the RPN suppresses RoIs of novel categories $\Cnovel$ after it was trained only on $\Dbase$ in the first phase.
 They found that unfreezing the weights of the RPN's final layer that classifies whether objects are foreground or background is sufficient to improve the RPN in the second phase.
-The same conclusion was drawn by Sun \etal~\cite{FSCE_FSOD-cvpr2021} (FSCE) and as a result, all RPN weights were unfrozen.
-Additionally, they doubled the number of proposals that pass non-maximum suppression to get more proposals for novel categories.
-They compensate for this by sampling only half the number of proposals in the RoI head used for loss computation, as they observed that in the second training phase the discarded half contains only backgrounds.
+The same conclusion was drawn by Sun \etal~\cite{FSCE_FSOD-cvpr2021} (FSCE), Wang \etal~\cite{CIR-remote-sensing-2022} (CIR), and Kaul \etal~\cite{LVC-cvpr2022} (LVC) and as a result, all RPN weights were unfrozen.
+Additionally, FSCE and CIR doubled the number of proposals that pass non-maximum suppression (NMS) to get more proposals for novel categories.
+FSCE compensates for this by sampling only half the number of proposals in the RoI head used for loss computation, as they observed that in the second training phase the discarded half contains only backgrounds.

-\TakeAway In order to reduce the number of missed detections, the region proposal network should be learned as well in the finetuning phase when training on $\Dnovel$.
+\TakeAway To reduce the number of missed detections, the RPN weights should be adapted during finetuning on $\Dnovel$ and the number of proposals passing NMS can be increased.